Toggle: English / Spanish

 Physical causes may include:

-Nervous system diseases, such as a stroke or nerve damage to the spinal cord or back
+- Nervous system diseases, such as stroke or nerve damage to the spinal cord or back

 Therapy often involves a series of "homework" assignments.
 In the privacy of your home, you and your partner engage in sexual activities that reduce performance pressure and focus on pleasure.